Skip to content

 Best for: If you want the cheapest possible visual reminder ($35 / 5-pack) and you only need 'is the knob still on?' awareness for someone who's already in the kitchen.
 Useful for elderly users with mild forgetfulness.

-Honest tradeoff: It's a passive plastic disc — no electronics, no thermal sensing, no app, no notifications.
-Won't alert you when you've left the house.
-Won't catch a grease fire.
-Won't tell anyone if you don't respond.
-It's a Post-it note for your stove knob, not a safety device.
+Honest tradeoff: It's a passive plastic disc: no electronics, no sensing, no app, no notifications.
+It won't alert you once you've left the house, won't catch a grease fire, and won't tell anyone if you don't respond.
+It's a passive reminder, not an active monitor — no sensing, no alerts, no escalation.

 Pick Inirv if…